Giornate degli Autori

 - Shipments by courier are entirely at sender's charge.

-For all films submitted to pre-selection of Giornate degli Autori, shipments, insurance and duty fees are all at submitter's charge for both the incoming and return shipments.
+In case of a film submitted to pre-selection in DCP, shipments, insurance and duty fees are all at submitter's charge for both the incoming and return shipments.
 Address for the delivery of DCP must be agreed with Giornate degli Autori before the shipment.

 6.1 All films selected by Giornate degli Autori must be presented in Venice in the original version with Italian subtitles on the print.

-6.2 Producers agreed to provide to Giornate degli Autori - within August 6th - the spotting list and a screener of the film, required for the electronic subtitling in English.
+6.2 Producers agree to provide to Giornate degli Autori - within August 5th - the spotting list and a screener of the film, required for the electronic subtitling in English.
 This subtitling is at Giornate degli Autori charge and it is made exclusively for the Giornate degli Autori film presentation.

 Article 7.
 Prints of selected films

-Unless exceptions are provided, prints of the films screened at Giornate degli Autori must be in DCP only, in perfect technical conditions.
-Verification of the quality must be done before the delivery in Venice.
+With the exception of special cases, films are screened at Giornate degli Autori in DCP only, in perfect technical conditions.
+A quality check must be done before the delivery in Venice.

 7.1 Shipping expenses